MustafaJohnny/Inno-Dashboard/README.md

-# Hotels Management System - React Project
+# Hotels Management System - React Commercial Project

 ## Overview

 Inno Dashboard allows you to manage all orders on a single portal.
 Waiters get new orders notifications , managers monitor the order status and history, guests get faster service.
 You will increase the turnover and customer satisfaction with a single tool.

 ## Built with